sanying123/documentation/using-ocular/ocular-quick-start.md

 ...
 ```

-In particular, we see that the instance parameter (with an index of 0)
-of the method `ObjectInputStream.readObject` is controlled, that is,
-the deserialization vulnerability exists.
-This shows a more
-exploratory way of identifying the vulnerability.
+In particular, notice that the instance parameter (with an index of 0) of the method `ObjectInputStream.readObject` is controlled, that is, the deserialization vulnerability exists.
+This shows a more exploratory way of identifying the vulnerability.